-\$ keystone-manage mapping\purge --domain-name DOMAINA --local-id abc@de.com

-A typical usage would be for an operator to obtain a list of those entries in an external backend that had been deleted out-of-band to keystone, and then call keystone-manage to purge those entries by specifying the domain and local-id.
+\$ keystone-manage mapping_purge --domain-name DOMAINA --local-id abc@de.com been deleted out-of-band to keystone, and then call keystone-manage to purge those entries by specifying the domain and local-id.
 The type of the entity (i.e. user or group) may also be specified if this is needed to uniquely identify the mapping.